pushingice/scavenger-hunt/README.md

 This will create a subdirectory called `clues`.
 Be sure to keep this file (called the README) open in a separate viewer.

+### Dictionary Location ###

+This code is tested on Ubuntu 22.04.
+If you get an error about being unable to find your dictionary, try the following commands

+    cd /
+    find . -name words

+Change the value of the 'conf' file to the location of your dictionary.

 ## Reference ##